 Which is healthier: Brown rice or white rice?
 A nutritional tale of the tape provides a clear winner by knockout.
-“Hands down, brown rice brings more to the table,” says dietitian Beth Czerwony, MS, RD, CSOWM, LD.
+“Hands down, brown rice brings more to the table,” says registered dietitian Beth Czerwony, RD.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy